What is Health literacy?

 - Teach back: Asking patients to explain in their own words or show what they have been advised to do

-- Ask questions: What questions do you have?
+- Ask questions: Making sure the patient understands by saying, What questions do you have?